pierrepeterlongo/back_to_sequences/README.md

 <!-- ![Old library - IA generated](k2s.jpg) -->
 ## Description

-Given a set of $K$ kmers (fasta / fastq [.gz] format) and a set of sequences  (fasta / fastq [.gz] format), this tool will extract the sequences containing the some of those kmers.
+Given a set $K$ of kmers (fasta / fastq [.gz] format) and a set of sequences  (fasta / fastq [.gz] format), this tool will extract the sequences containing some of those kmers.

 A minimal ($m$) and a maximal ($M$) thresholds are proposed.
 A sequence whose percentage of kmers shared with $K$ are in $]m, M]$ is output with its original header + the number of shared kmers + the ratio of shared kmers:
 ```